tuancompa2610/Probability-Programming/README.md

-# Probability-Programming
+# Probability theory programming exercises

-This Repository contains of all solutions for the course "Programming Exercises for Probability Theory" for the second-year Mathematics students at BME
+This Repository contains all solutions for the course "Programming Exercises for Probability Theory" for second-year Mathematics students at BME.